Accessible Code Quality

 The problem with using axe-core compared to Pa11y-CI is that axe-core requires Chromedriver in order to work (axe-core will run pages in a headless version of Chrome to ensure the accessibility markup works, including any JavaScript generated markup).
 I have personally had problems with Chromedriver updates (here is one of the issues I had in the past).
 Pa11y, on the other hand, uses Puppeteer to launch Chrome and do its tests.
 You can read about how these two technologies differ, but from my experience, it seems Chromedriver updates are more likely to break things more often than Puppeteer updates.
 You have been warned.

-Both tools go through all the Enable pages to check to see if colour contrast is right, alt attributes are set, ARIA is marked up correctly, and so on.
-As axe-core explicitly states after execution, automated testing can only catch from 20% to 50% of accessibility issues.
+Both tools go through all the Enable pages to check to see if color contrast is right, alt attributes are set, ARIA is marked up correctly, and so on.
+As axe-core explicitly states after execution, automated testing can only catch 20% to 50% of accessibility issues.
 Is there any way to improve upon that?

 Unit Testing

 Unit testing is the final tool in your automated testing toolkit that you should use in your project to ensure any accessibility feature you have just implemented stays within the project.
-For example, if you create a custom accessible listbox dropdown, you want to make sure that when keyboard users tab into the component and use the arrow keys, then they can change the selected listbox value.
+For example, if you create a custom accessible listbox dropdown, you want to make sure that when keyboard users tab into the component and use the arrow keys, they can change the selected listbox value.

 Enable currently uses Jest with Puppeteer to do unit tests.
 Usually, each test involves: